Srichakra-D/Library_Management_System/README.md

 # Library Management System

-> A simple Java project for managing Books and Users in a library.
-It's a coding practice.
+A simple Java project for managing Books and Users in a library.

 ## Descrption
 This project allows admin and users to borow and return books.
 Admin can add, remove books, view all issues.
 Users can search and isue books.

 ## Feautures
-- Admin memu: add, remove, view, issue and return books
+- Admin memu: add book, remove book, view book, accept return, add member
-- User menue: search books, issue and return
+- User menue: view, search and borrow books
 - Data stored in memory (no DB)
 - Clean and simpe CLI interface